 A little further afield in the Berkshire countryside you will find the real Downton Abbey, Highclere Castle.
 Highclere has a wonderful history all its own but fans of Downton will not be disappointed as the Granthams have become very much a part of the place.
 You can also find out more about the women of Highclere and the 5th Earl of Carnarvon who together with Howard Carter discovered King Tutankhamun’s tomb.

-Do you have a favourite castle or palace in England?
+If you live here or have visited before, do you have a favourite castle or palace in England?

 You may also enjoy Five Great Things to Do in London.